 “I eat healthy, why do I need to supplement my diet with stuff?”

-That’s a good question, and to be honest, I don’t have a definitive answer for that.
+Good question.
+And to be honest, I don’t have a definitive answer for that.

-A wide spread theory is that today’s soils are lacking essential micronutrients such as selenium, magnesium, iron, boron, chromium, calcium and copper.
+A widespread theory is that today’s soils are lacking essential micronutrients such as selenium, magnesium, iron, boron, chromium, calcium and copper.

 Industrial farming depletes the soils on which we grow our food.
 On top of that, food processing is further stripping our diet of valuable nutrients.
-We are consuming more food but getting in less nutrition.
+We are consuming more food but getting less nutrition.